Bike tour in the coffee triangle

 Check, check, doublecheck

-After getting through the questionnaire, my blood pressure was taken, lungs checked and my throat looked at.
+After getting through the questionnaire, my blood pressure was taken and my lungs and throat checked.
 The lungs were clean, blood pressure fine and no bronchitis, oef!

 I did have a beginning throat infection and was given an injection for this.
 (In my buttock, which is quite normal in Colombia -:)).
-Furthermore, a prescription was prescribed for a course of antibiotics, cough syrup and extra vitamins.
+Furthermore, a prescription was prescribed for antibiotics, cough syrup and extra vitamins.

 At first, the medical team was not happy about my planned trip to Los Nevados National Park.
 After I promised not to do any long hikes, they agreed to the trip on one condition: I had to rest well in Santa Rosa de Cabal for the next few days and dress well for the cold.
 After a warm goodbye, my angeles got back into the ambulance (without flashing lights…).